-BitsaboutMe offers an innovative way to share GPS data in an aggregated and anonymous way by only sharing information from previously clearly defined areas.
+BitsaboutMe offers with the geo-masking technique an innovative way to share GPS data in an aggregated and anonymous way by only sharing information from previously clearly defined areas.
 All GPS data outside these areas are invisible to the data requestor.
 This allows you to share relevant information about your location without revealing your privacy.

-These areas can be very different in nature: e.g. all railway stations in Switzerland, the USA, or the city of Geneva (see example below).
+These areas can be very different in nature.
+For instance, all railway stations in Switzerland, the USA, or the city of Geneva (see example below).
 This depends on the interest of the data requestor defining the offer.
-Before you agree to such a geo-offer, you should therefore always take a close look at the activated areas and decide individually whether you want to share the corresponding information or not.
+Before you agree to such a geo-offer, you should therefore always take a close look at the activated areas.
+After that, you decide individually whether you want to share the corresponding information or not.
 Maybe it’s OK for you to share your stay at stations, but when you were in the USA, it’s only your business.

-If you accept the offer, BitsaboutMe will place the defined areas like a mask over your geodata and will only share the information that is in selected areas.
+If you accept the offer, BitsaboutMe will place the defined areas like a mask over your geodata.
+In this way, only the information that is in selected areas will be shared.

 If, for example, you release the evaluation of your geo-data for a certain area (above: City of Geneva), the data requestor only receives the information if and when you have been in this area (in this case 8 times which belong to the positions within the area):